aplteam/Tester2/README.md

 ```
 T.RunThese 1                 ⍝ Execute test cases 1 that do not belong to any group
 T.RunThese 'Group1'          ⍝ Execute all test cases belonging to Group1
-T.RunThese '~Group1'         ⍝ Execute all test cases but those belonging to Group1 (without)
+T.RunThese '~Group1'         ⍝ Execute all tests but those belonging to Group1 (without)
 T.RunThese 'Group1' (2 3)    ⍝ Execute test cases 2 & 3 of Group1
 T.RunThese 'Group1' 2 3      ⍝ Same as before
 T.RunThese 'Misc'            ⍝ Execute all test cases of the group "Misc"